 The bacteria associated with 80% – 90% of urinary tract infections is Escherichia coli.
-Other bacteria that commonly cause infections include klebsiella, Enterococcus and Staphylococcus.
+Other bacteria that commonly cause infections include Klebsiella, Enterococcus, and Staphylococcus.
 Bacteria may be introduced to the urinary tract through the use of indwelling catheters.
 Antibiotic use disrupts the normal flora of the vagina and allows bacteria to grow and spread to the urethra, as does frequent or recent sexual intercourse.
-Difficulty voiding and inability to empty the bladder are also causes for the development of bacterial infections in the urinary tract.
+Difficulty voiding and inability to empty the bladder are also caused for the development of bacterial infections in the urinary tract.

 For more information, visit www.nursing.com/cornell

 Get unlimited access to lessons and study tools